-V2 is the closed class of so-called "directional verbs" (with six to eight members depending on the author):3 shàng 'ascend', xià 'descend', jìn 'enter', $ch\bar{u}$ 'exit', hui 'return',
+V2 is the closed class of so-called "directional verbs" (with six to eight members depending on the author): shàng 'ascend', xià 'descend', jìn 'enter', chū 'exit', huí 'return', guò 'cross', qǐ 'rise, start', kāi 'open'.
+The first six all select locative nouns as object when used in isolation (e.g. xià lóu 'descend staircase', huí jiā 'return home').

-2 The inclusion of intransitive verbs might at first sight seem surprising.
-Cf. section 5 below for further discussion.
-3 The Latin-stem based meaning is used for the glosses here to emphasize their word status, the more so as these directional verbs can all combine with the deictic verbs lái 'come' and qù 'go' and then indicate movement in a
+2. The inclusion of intransitive verbs might at first sight seem surprising.
+Cf. Section 5 below for further discussion.

+3. The Latin-stem based meaning is used for the glosses here to emphasize their word status, the more so as these directional verbs can all combine with the deictic verbs lái 'come' and $q\dot{u}$ 'go' and then indicate movement in a direction to or away from the speakers, translated as a 'verb + particle' combination into English: shàng-lái 'ascend-come' = 'come up (towards the speaker)', xià-qù 'go down (away from the speaker)' etc.